-The Community Outreach Core promotes environmental health and justice outreach and education across Rhode Island, a small, densely populated state burdened by a long history of industrial activity.
+The Community Engagement Core promotes environmental health and justice outreach and education across Rhode Island, a small, densely populated state burdened by a long history of industrial activity.
 Its program complements the SRP's focus on a state-based approach by working on multiple levels with a variety of constituencies, including community-based organizations, state and federal government agencies such as EPA, ATSDR, and RI Department of Environmental Management, and our and other universities.

-Woonsaquatucket River Watershed Council
+Woonsaquatucket River Watershed Council (WRWC)

 One of the nation's fourteen federally-designated American Heritage Rivers, the Woonasquatucket River's watershed comprises five towns (including Providence), and includes a Superfund site and several Brownfields.
 Among its many projects, the WRWC is working with the Environmental Protection Agency (EPA) and others on remediation to address dioxin contamination at the Centredale Manor area.
 WRWC also works on maintaining and promoting land preservation along the watershed, and in developing environmental materials for students.
 The Brown SBRP Community Outreach team has researched cleanup methods implemented at forty other similar Superfund sites, and has interviewed community organizations near those sites to learn about their satisfaction with the cleanup alternatives chosen.
 We are also helping the Watershed Council identify other stakeholders along the river, so that they may network and make a coordinated demand for cleanup to the most stringent standards possible.

-Environmental Justice League of Rhode Island
+Environmental Justice League of Rhode Island (EJLRI)

 Comprehensive list of organizations specializing in issues related to human and environmental health and environmental justice.